churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 Tuesday 7:30pm at the meeting hall and online.<br>
 Online:&nbsp;<br>
 Zoom for English (details below)<br>
-WeChat for Chinese (Contact Mark Lam or Zhi Bing to be added in the group chat)<br>
+WeChat for Chinese (Contact Victor or Zhi Bing to be added in the group chat)<br>
 <br>
 <u>Lord's Table and Prophesying Meeting</u><br>
 Lord's Day 10:00am at the meeting hall and on Zoom (details below).</p>